Kochen-Specker Contextuality: Contextuality as a property of nature

+This general argument is known in the literature as Fine's theorem \cite{Fine:1982PRL}, although Fine stated it only in the case of the \citet*[CHSH][]{Clauser:1969PRL} Bell scenario and a complete proof appeared as a straightforward corollary of the {\it theorem of common causes} by \citet{Suppes:1981SYN}, published one year earlier.
+Even though it must have been quite well known, as it was used more or less explicitly in several works on Bell inequalities \cite[see, e.g.,][the paragraph below Eq.~(2)]{Froissart:1981}, a proof in the language of contextuality has appeared in the literature only relatively recently, in connection with the sheaf-theoretical framework of \citet[]{Abramsky:2011NJP}.

-Starting from the above definition, noncontextuality inequalities can be derived with the same methods used for Bell inequalities, namely with the {\it correlation polytope} method~\cite{Pitowsky:1989}.
-Similarly to Bell inequalities, noncontextuality inequalities are satisfied by NCHV theories, and their violation by data collected in a quantum experiment demonstrates quantum contextuality.
+Starting from the previously mentioned definition, noncontextuality inequalities can be derived with the same methods used for Bell inequalities, namely with the {\it correlation polytope} method~\cite{Pitowsky:1989}.
+Like Bell inequalities, noncontextuality inequalities are satisfied by NCHV models, and their violation by data collected in a quantum experiment demonstrates quantum contextuality.
 We discuss general methods to derive them in Sec.~\ref{sssec:polytope} and Sec.~\ref{sssec:LP}.